Update: This one is making the rounds yet again. Beware…

 The only method of payment accepted for orders on the website was PayPal.

 Now I have nothing against PayPal.
-In fact, I’m a heavy PayPal user myself.
+In fact, I’m a heavy PayPal user myself and many legitimate ‘brick and mortar’ retailers use it in their stores.

 However, very few legitimate online retailers list PayPal as their only method of accepting payments.
 At the very least they’ll also accept direct credit/debit cards payments.